oat-sa/extension-tao-itemqti-pci/views/js/pciCreator/ims/htmlTemplateInteraction/README.md

 ## Special HTML attributes

 - `data-response` **mandatory** - add this valueless attribute to each input element intended to be captured in the response
 - `name` **mandatory** - name attribute to act as the identifier of each `data-response` element.
-Names must be unique (_execption: radio groups, where the name should be common and the values unique_).
+Names must be unique (_exception: radio groups, where the name should be common and the values unique_).
 - `data-wordcount-for` - add this attribute to an empty element where the wordcount of a textarea or text input should be displayed (optional)

 Examples: